Simply Natural Nessa

 To Make:

-3. Remove the pot from heat and allow the mixture to cool slightly before adding in the essential oil.
+4. Remove the wax from heat and allow it to cool slightly before adding in the essential oil.
+Stir to combine.

 RECIPE: